pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 12. Here the NarraFirma user is reflecting on the entire project, to learn from it and to keep good records for the future.

 == Changelog ==

+= 1.5.14 =

+Fixed: Bug in printing story cards where story-form question-answers were not appearing.

 = 1.5.13 =